|Location||8 km southeast of Chibougamau, QC|

 Cedar Bay is a high-grade gold-copper deposit located on the north flank of the Lac Dore Complex.
 From 1958 to 1990, the Cedar Bay mine produced 3.86 Mt grading 1.63% Cu and 3.3 g/t Au.
 The ore was processed at the Copper Rand mill located 5 kilometers from the mine.

-The Company, while operating as a private company completed a drilling program of four-hole (including wedges) totalling 4,842 meters in 2018 and reported a NI 43-101 mineral resource estimate in 2019.
-The Company completed 9,025 meters of drilling in 2020 which successfully extended the deposit at depth.
+The Company, while operating as a private company completed a drilling program in 2017 and 2018 and reported a mineral resource estimate (“MRE” in its June 2019 Technical Report.
+Subsequently, the Company drilled 9,025 meters in 2020 which successfully extended the Cedar Bay deposit at depth No other exploration activities are planned at Cedar in the near-term.
+Longer term, Cedar Bay is a potential secondary feed source to its 100% owned Copper Rand 2,700 tpd mill.

 From 1994 to 1995, Campbell Resources drilled 10 holes from the 823-metre level of the adjoining Copper Rand mine that targeted the down-dip extensions of the Cedar Bay deposit.